 The canister just runs.

 For gaming infrastructure, this changes everything.
-Leaderboard data does not live in a database I maintain — it lives in the canister state, replicated across the network.
-Score submissions do not hit a REST endpoint on a server I am paying for — they hit the canister directly.
+Leaderboard data does not live in a database I maintain.
+It lives in canister state, replicated across the network.
+Every score, every profile, every archive is on-chain.

 That is the foundation CheddaBoards is built on.